-We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to common shareholders before capital allocation.
+We believe comparable distributable cash flow is a useful supplemental measure of performance that defines cash available to our common shareholder before capital allocation.
 See the Financial condition section for a reconciliation to net cash provided by operations.

 The following table identifies our non-GAAP measures against their equivalent GAAP measures.